Christ Church, Greenwich

-Christ Church, Greenwich, is an Episcopal church in the Diocese of Connecticut, located in the Putnam Hill Historic District along the Boston Post Road (U.S. Route 1) as it passes through Greenwich in Fairfield County, Connecticut.
+Christ Church, Greenwich, is an Episcopal church in the Diocese of Connecticut, United States, located in the Putnam Hill Historic District along the Boston Post Road (U.S. Route 1) as it passes through Greenwich in Fairfield County, Connecticut.
 The parish was established in 1749, and the current church building dates from 1910.
 The church runs a number of programs and courses and is also known for its choirs.

 History of the parish

 Anglican worship in Greenwich dates from 1705, when the first Church of England mission was established in the town with the help of the Society for the Propagation of the Gospel in Foreign Parts and the first services were conducted in a private home by the Rev. George Muirson, rector of nearby Grace Church in Rye, New York.
 Following the appointment of the Rev. Ebenezer Dibblee as missionary to Stamford and Greenwich in 1748, the congregation constructed a small wooden chapel, known as the Horseneck Chapel, on Putnam Hill.
 Services were held there until the chapel was destroyed in a gale in 1821.

 A new chapel was built on the other side of Putnam Avenue (on the site of the present church) and consecrated in 1834.
 It was replaced by a larger church in 1857, and again in 1910 when the present building was completed.